cdisc-org/DataExchange-ODM-LinkML/docs/Source.md

 # Slot: Source

-_I ndicates the party responsible for the data's origin type._
+_Indicates the party responsible for the data's origin type._